Superconductivity from phonon-mediated retardation in a single-flavor metal: Derivation of frequency-dependent linearized gap equation

 where $\Lambda'$ is the energy cutoff.
 For a system with a constant density of states, we replace $\rho(E)$ by $\rho(\mu)\equiv \rho_0$.
 In the limit $\Lambda'\gg\Omega_0$, we obtain the following asymptotic expression

-where $\lambda=g\rho_0/2$ is the dimensionless coupling constant.
-(The factor $1/2$ in $\lambda$ comes from the convention in phonon-mediated interaction and the single-flavor nature of the model.)
+where $\lambda=g\rho_0$ is the dimensionless coupling constant.
 The last equation recasts the linearized gap equation as an eigenvalue problem with matrix indices corresponding to the Matsubara frequencies.
 The temperature ($T=\beta^{-1}$) controls the spacing in the Matsubara frequencies.
 The critical temperature $T_c$ corresponds to $T$ such that the right eigenvalue is 1.
 (Note that the matrix is not symmetric, so we focus only on the right eigenvalue.)

-In practice, we need to set a frequency cutoff $\Lambda$ (not the energy cutoff $\Lambda'$) in the numerical calculations.
-We choose $\Lambda\ge 5\Omega_0$ as the results converge well for $\Lambda>5\Omega_0$.
-The convergence behavior is not surprising given the rapid falloff of the pairing interaction at high frequencies.
-It is more convenient to fix a $T$ and determine the corresponding $\lambda_c$.
-For a fixed $\lambda$ calculation, we need to dynamically tune the number of kept frequencies such that $\Lambda\ge 5\Omega_0$ is valid.